-But those florists aren’t heading into local fields of colourful flowers to source their fresh roses.
-Cut flowers are often imported from other countries in order to meet the demand for variety; our search for colour and delight can raise several ethical dilemmas.
+Those florists aren’t heading into local fields of colourful flowers to source their fresh roses.
+Cut flowers are often imported from other countries in order to meet the demand for variety, and our search for colour and delight can raise several ethical dilemmas.

-Australians spend over $23 million each year on imported flowers, and the global floriculture industry is worth billions of dollars.
+Australians spend almost $70 million each year on imported flowers, and the global floriculture industry is worth billions of dollars.
 Good On You wants to help you make a more ethical (and meaningful) floral decision any time a bouquet is on your shopping list.

 Flowers are imported to Australia from countries like Kenya, Colombia, Ecuador, and Malaysia.
 In winter especially, up to 90% of the flowers you see in the shops are imported!
 Globally, the Netherlands joins in as one of the largest cut flowers exporters.
-Employees in the flower industry in those countries are often exploited, live in poverty and/or work in inadequate working conditions.
+Employees in the flower industry in countries like Kenya and Colombia are often exploited, live in poverty, or face inadequate working conditions.
 Some earn as little as $1 a day for a regular shift, which could be up to 12 hours a day.
-Many are exposed to dangerous chemicals without protection or compensation.
+Many are exposed to dangerous pesticides without protection or compensation.

-By buying imported flowers, consumers contribute to global carbon emissions.
+By buying imported flowers, consumers also contribute to global carbon emissions.
 Think about the impact on the environment of refrigeration and transport involved in importation.
 CHOICE identifies another concern: the pesticides used to treat imported flowers in the quarantine process which can be harmful to the environment and your health.
 There is also the issue of the plastic wrap that most florists use on each individual bouquet, which usually ends up straight in landfill once the flowers are placed in a vase of water!

-Without labelling requirements in the flower industry, Australian consumers often have no idea where their flowers are sourced.
+Without strict labelling requirements in the flower industry, consumers often have no idea where their flowers are sourced.
 Buying locally-grown flowers is a sure-fire way to know you’re not buying imported flowers, therefore consciously reducing your carbon footprint.
 When you’re at the florist, ask where the particular flowers come from, or buy from a local farmers market.
 Also be sure to ask for the flowers in butcher’s paper rather than plastic.

 Try your local fresh produce market, or have a look at Interflora‘s range of native flowers if you’re in Australia.

-Buying seasonal flowers reduces the resources required to grow flowers out of season, and makes them mre environmentally-friendly too!
-Some of the varieties available this month include Asiatic Lilies, Freesias, and Hydrangeas.
+Buying seasonal flowers reduces the resources required to grow flowers out of season, and makes them more environmentally-friendly, too!
+Some of the varieties available around V-Day in Aus include Asiatic Lilies, Freesias, and Hydrangeas.
 Check out the Academy of Floral Art for the seasonal availabilities of all flowers in Australia, check this list from Pick Up Flowers if you’re in the US, and this comprehensive guide from Interflora if you’re in Europe or the UK!

 If you’re lucky enough to grow your own flowers or know someone that does, why not cut some of your own flowers?
-This removes the environmental costs associated with imports and transportation, and also ensures that there are no social effects of your Valentine’s bouquet.
-(Or go for a wander in a field of wildflowers with a pair of scissors, just like that hippy dream you’ve always had!)
+This removes the environmental costs associated with imports and transportation, and also ensures that there are no negative social effects of your Valentine’s bouquet.
+Or go for a wander in a field of wildflowers with a pair of scissors, just like that fairy dream you’ve always had!

 To avoid the wastage associated with cut flowers, why not buy a native plant?
 Not only do plants last longer, they are environmentally-friendly as well as beautiful.
-They could also be a great Valentine’s gift idea for your boyfriend or husband, with plants like cacti and succulents considered by many to be masculine options.
-They’re low maintenance as well if he isn’t such a green thumb.
+They could also be a great gift idea for your boyfriend or husband, with plants like cacti and succulents considered by many to be “masculine” options.
+Just quietly, they’re low maintenance as well if he isn’t such a green thumb.